How To Be a Better Listener in a Relationship & Marriage

 6. Listen Without Judgment

-Okay, it might be quite hard to entirely suspend judgment, especially if you are listening to your spouse criticize you or something you did.
-To get our partners’ attention off of us, many of us may feel the need to defend ourselves or bring up our own worries.
+Okay, it might be hard to entirely suspend judgment, especially if you are listening to your spouse criticize you or something you did.
+To get our partners’ attention off of us, many of us may feel the need to defend ourselves or bring up our worries.

-• An illustration of an “I” statement as opposed to a “you” statement might look like this:
+- An illustration of an “I” statement as opposed to a “you” statement might look like this:

-• I constantly feel like I need to tidy up messes around the house and do the dishes.
+- I constantly feel like I need to tidy up messes around the house and do the dishes.

 This small distinction may make it so much simpler to discuss your partner’s issues without making them feel attacked.